bretttolbert/mapgraph/README.txt

             to find the shortest path between each target node and then use that path length as the distance for the TSP algorithm.

-    bipartite-demo
+    greedy-coloring
-        Demonstration of algorithm to test bipartiteness of a graph.
+        Demonstration of greedy algorithm to attempt proper coloring of a graph using the colors specified with the -c argument.
-                        Required arguments: -af
+                        Required arguments: -af, -c

     neighbors
         Displays the neighbors of a specified node